asadja/node-mysql-orm/README.md

 For node.js: MySQL wrapper providing object mapping, automatic table generation via JSON schema, automatic foreign key generation and resolution, indexes, default values, reference options and more.

-I'll write a proper README once all the basic functionality is in place, but for now use the documentation in the (hopefully) well-named .js files.
-Or more preferably, wait another week for me to get the first release of this together!

 A test is given in the `./tests/` folder, which should demonstrate most of the core functionality.
 The components of this module (`load.js`, `read.js`, etc) are documented too, giving considerably more detail than this README.

 # Simple example: